hfiref0x/VBoxHardenedLoader/Binary/howto.md

 On "Motherboard" tab ensure Enable I/O APIC is turned on.
 If you plan to use EFI please read Appendix A: Using EFI VM.

 On "Motherboard" tab also ensure that the Pointing Device is set to PS/2 Mouse.
+You may want to disable "Enhance pointer precision" in Windows Mouse settings as it will make it work much better.

 <img src="https://raw.githubusercontent.com/hfiref0x/VBoxHardenedLoader/master/Binary/help/4_settings_mb.png" />